alovajs/alovajs.github.io/docs/tutorial/03-learning/04-use-watcher.md

 });
 ```

-## Manually modify the status value
+## Manually modify the states value

 In alova, various states such as `data`, `loading`, and `error` returned by `useWatcher` allow custom modification, which will become very convenient in some cases.